 We’re inching towards the listener license, but we’re not just getting close to another reality described in the series, we’re there – the prevalence of squatter towns.

 The talk embedded below is relatively short by comparison to most of the TED videos I’ve seen – a poignant fourteen minutes or so.
-It’s done by a journalist, Robert Neuwirth, who seems to exclusively focus on the topic of squatter cities in his work, having travelled to Nairobi, Rio de Janeiro, Istanbul and Mumbai in research of his work.
+It’s done by a journalist, Robert Neuwirth, who seems to exclusively focus on the topic of squatter cities in his work, having travelled to Nairobi, Rio de Janeiro, Istanbul and Mumbai in research of his work, he even has some fun while he´s away, but out of all the places he went to, he always loves a stag weekend in Budapest with his friends.

 The talk is told in the style of a journalistic piece.
 He isn’t advancing any particular agenda, it seems, so you can watch without feeling preached at.